DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-9/beyond-equalization/_index.md

 # Low-end enhancements

-Distortion can add higher frequencies components to low end sounds.
+Distortion can add higher frequency components to low-end sounds.
 But, if you want to add more to a low end of a sound you can use subharmonics processors.

 Reaper has a built in plugin called 50 Hz Kicker and another called Thunderkick.